jimhigson/oboe.js/README.md

 Oboe supports css4-style selectors and gives them much the same meaning as in the [proposed css level 4 selector spec](http://www.w3.org/TR/2011/WD-selectors4-20110929/#subject).

-If a term is prefixed with a dollor, instead of the element that matched, an element further up the json tree will be given instead to the callback.
+If a term is prefixed with a dollor, instead of the element that matched, an element further up the parsed object tree will be given instead to the callback.

 ``` js